ds300/derivablejs/README.md

 This whole library embodies the notion that **changes in state should not cause state changes**, i.e. if the value of state A depends on the value of state B, updates to B should atomically include updates to A—*they should be the same update*.
 This seems to be something that most people don't have a handle on, and it causes serious mess in our brains and code.

-Derivables provide this handle by enabling you to make elegant declarative statements about how your bits of state are related, and then doing clever computer-sciency stuff when you update any bits of 'root' state, keeping everyone in check.
+Derivables clean that mess up by enabling you to make elegant declarative statements about how your bits of state are related.
+Then, when you update any bits of 'root' state, clever computer-sciency stuff happens in order to keep everything—*every goshdarn thing*—consistent 100% of the time.

 There are two types of Derivable: